Hierarchically hyperbolic spaces II: Combination theorems and the distance formula: Introduction

 Before embarking on the discussion outlined above, we raise a few questions about hierarchically hyperbolic spaces and groups that we believe are of significant interest.

 The first set of questions concern the scope of the theory, i.e., which groups and spaces are hierarchically hyperbolic and which operations preserve the class of HHS:

 \begin{questioni}[Cubical groups] Let $G$ act properly and cocompactly on a CAT(0) cube complex.
 Is $G$ a hierarchically hyperbolic group?
-Conversely, suppose that $(G,\mathfrak S)$ is a hierarchically hyperbolic group; are there conditions on the elements of $\mathfrak S$ which imply that $G$ acts properly and cocompactly on a CAT(0) cube complex? \end{questioni}
+Conversely, suppose that $(G,\mathfrak S)$ is a hierarchically hyperbolic group; are there conditions on the elements of $\mathfrak S$ which imply that $G$ acts properly and cocompactly on a CAT(0) cube complex?\footnote{The first question was partially answered positively in~\cite{HagenSusse} after this paper was first posted.} \end{questioni}

 Substantial evidence for this conjecture was provided in \cite{BehrstockHagenSisto:HHS_I} where we established that a CAT(0) cube complex $\cuco X$ containing a \emph{factor system} is a hierarchically hyperbolic space, and the associated hyperbolic spaces are all uniform quasi-trees.
 (Roughly speaking, $\cuco X$ contains a factor-system if the following collection of subcomplexes has finite multiplicity: the smallest collection of convex subcomplexes that contains all combinatorial hyperplanes and is closed under collecting images of closest-point projection maps between its elements.)
 The class of cube complexes that are HHS in this way contains all universal covers of special cube complexes with finitely many immersed hyperplanes, but the cube complexes containing factor systems have not been completely characterized.
 In the forthcoming paper~\cite{DurhamHagenSisto:HHS_III}, we show that the above question is closely related to a conjecture of the first two authors on the simplicial boundary of cube complexes~\cite[Conjecture~2.8]{BehrstockHagen:cubulated1}.